 From the 1797 establishment of the first Spanish pueblo in Branciforte through the European influx at the time of statehood, and from early-20th century Italian fishermen through late-20th century Latino farmworkers, immigrants have always defined Santa Cruz County.

-Recently, the Board of Supervisors reaffirmed its commitment to our immigrant communities.
+The Board of Supervisors is committed to our immigrant communities.
 We are one community of fathers and mothers, brothers and sisters, regardless of immigrations status.
 Cooperation from all corners of Santa Cruz County is essential to help deliver basic services of public safety, education, health care and more.
+On May 18, 2018, we joined 25 other jurisdictions representing 18 million Californians in defending Senate Bill 54 and attempting to stop the federal government from undermining public safety by discouraging police-community cooperation and civic participation.

 The County seeks to provide residents information that could be of assistance, including information about immigrant rights, local law enforcement activities, information on immigration services and more.